Why Study Flute With Me?

 I have a Doctorate in Music from Boston University

 I graduated with the highest degree in music, a Doctor of Musical Arts (DMA) in Flute Performance from Boston University.
 In addition to teaching 30 students per semester, I regularly give solo concerts and perform in chamber ensembles and symphony orchestras.
 I believe it is important that children ages 8-12 study with a performing artist because it gives students inspiration, motivates them to work harder at the flute, and helps them to set goals for how good they want to be at the flute.
+Read my bio below.

 Studying with Me is Risk Free (Money-Back Guarantee)

-I am the only flute teacher in Boston that offers a 100% money-back guarantee, which you can read about on any of my Lesson Packages.
+I may be the only flute teacher in Boston that offers a 100% money-back guarantee, which you can read about on any of my Lesson Packages.
 I believe that the student and teacher must have mutual understanding about expectations and goals for each lesson, and parents are sometimes concerned about this fit.
 I do not take every student that comes to my studio, as this fit is critical, and I want the families that approach me for lessons to realize they can try my studio out risk-free.

 About Dr. Elzbieta (Ela) Brandys-O'Neill